amazon-ion/ion-tests/conformance/README.md

 The full DSL requires a complete Ion text parser at minimum (to read the DSL S-expressions), and some aspects require a writer or encoder as well.
-This raises the question of how we can lower the bar so that we can write tests that can be exercised for an in-progress Ion implementation earlier than that point.
+This raises the question of how we can lower the barrier to entry so that we can write tests that can be exercised for an in-progress Ion implementation earlier than that point.